krahets/hello-algo/en/docs/chapter_data_structure/character_encoding.md

 With the vigorous development of computer technology, character sets and encoding standards flourished, which brought many problems.
 On the one hand, these character sets generally only define characters for specific languages and cannot work normally in multilingual environments.
 On the other hand, multiple character set standards exist for the same language, and if two computers use different encoding standards, garbled characters will appear during information transmission.

-Researchers of that era thought: **If a sufficiently complete character set is released that includes all languages and symbols in the world, wouldn't it be possible to solve cross-language environment and garbled character problems**?
+Researchers of that era thought: **If a sufficiently complete character set were released to include all languages and symbols in the world, wouldn't that solve problems in cross-language environments and eliminate garbled text**?
 Driven by this idea, a large and comprehensive character set, Unicode, was born.

 <u>Unicode</u> is called "统一码" (Unified Code) in Chinese and can theoretically accommodate over one million characters.
 It is committed to including characters from around the world into a unified character set, providing a universal character set to handle and display various language texts, reducing garbled character problems caused by different encoding standards.

 Since its release in 1991, Unicode has continuously expanded to include new languages and characters.
 As of September 2022, Unicode has included 149,186 characters, including characters, symbols, and even emojis from various languages.
-In the vast Unicode character set, commonly used characters occupy 2 bytes, and some rare characters occupy 3 bytes or even 4 bytes.
+In practical storage and encoding schemes for this vast character set, commonly used characters often occupy 2 bytes, while some rare characters occupy 3 bytes or even 4 bytes.

 Unicode is a universal character set that essentially assigns a number (called a "code point") to each character, **but it does not specify how to store these character code points in computers**.
 We can't help but ask: when Unicode code points of multiple lengths appear simultaneously in a text, how does the system parse the characters?
 For example, given an encoding with a length of 2 bytes, how does the system determine whether it is one 2-byte character or two 1-byte characters?